Henrietta Wilmer Ragan was born and raised in Leonardtown. Her St. Mary’s County roots can be traced to the early 1700’s.

 Henrietta was active in her church and taught piano to local children.
 Recently widowed, she was grieving from the passing of her husband on Valentine’s Day 1959.

-In 1959, newspaper articles detail an extensive investigation by the Maryland State Police and the St. Mary’s County Sheriff’s Office, with “200 sets of fingerprints” and “lie tests” given.
+In 1959, newspaper articles detail an extensive investigation by the Maryland State Police assisted by the St. Mary’s County Sheriff’s Office, with “200 sets of fingerprints” and “lie tests” given.
 These articles come to a halt in March 1960.

 In 1959, there was no “CSI” or “DNA.”
 Had today’s technology existed then, the killer of Henrietta Ragan may have been revealed in short order.